BergQuester/v8tr.github.io/_posts/2018-09-01-xcode-source-editor-extension-tutorial.md

 Finally let's see our work in action.
 Testing Xcode Source Editor Extensions is different from what you have used to when developing macOS and iOS apps.
 1. First of all, both the app target and the source editor extension must be signed with your developer certificate.
 I will not dive too deeply into details, but Apple got you covered with [this tutorial](https://help.apple.com/xcode/mac/current/#/dev60b6fbbc7).
 2. Run *SourceEditorExtension* target and select Xcode app from the list.
-Source editor extensions launch in a separate instance of Xcode that can be distinguished by a the darker top bar.
+Source editor extension will be launched in a separate instance of Xcode that can be distinguished by a darker top bar.

 <p align="center">
     <a href="{{ "img/xcode-source-editor-extension-tutorial-run-extension.png" | absolute_url }}">